d3v0ps-cloud/ratemyride/README.md

 3. Update the `.env` file with:
    - Your Discord webhook URL
    - List of family members (comma-separated)
+   - Star rating descriptions (optional)
 4. Build and start the Docker container:
    ```bash
    docker-compose up --build
    ```
 5. Access the application at `http://localhost:3000`

+## Using the Application

+### Family Member and Driver Selection
+The application provides two selection groups:
+1. "Who are you?" - For selecting the reviewer
+2. "Who was the driver?" - For selecting the person being reviewed

+Each selection group includes:
+- Radio buttons for pre-configured family members from the FAMILY_MEMBERS environment variable
+- An "Other" option that, when selected:
+  - Shows a text input field
+  - Allows entering a custom name
+  - The custom name will be used in place of "Other" in the review
+  - The text input is required when "Other" is selected
+  - The text input is hidden when any other option is selected

+### Star Rating and Comments
+- Select a rating from 1 to 5 stars
+- When a star is selected:
+  - The comment field is automatically populated with the corresponding description
+  - The description comes from STAR_DESCRIPTIONS_* environment variables if set
+  - Default descriptions are used if no custom ones are provided
+- The populated comment can be modified before submission
+- If unmodified, the auto-populated text will be submitted with the review

 ## API Documentation